 Over the past two decades, N.H.’s manufacturing economy has been moving from manual mill work toward automated, smart manufacturing.
 The technology infusion and high productivity demand a safe and sustainable manufacturing workforce.
 This requires individuals with professionalism, applied science, technology, math, and engineering skills, as well as knowledge of manufacturing principles – all of which you will receive with your NHTI education.

 |MFET 111C||Manufacturing and Materials Processing*||3||3||4|

-- Basic shop mathematical skills necessary to solve manufacturing related technical problems.
-This includes basic algebra – solving equations, basic geometry, and right triangle trigonometry.
+- Basic shop math skills necessary to solve manufacturing-related technical problems.
+This includes basic algebra, solving equations, basic geometry, and right triangle trigonometry.

-- The ability to read and interpret basic engineering drawings typically used in the manufacturing industry.
+- The ability to read and interpret engineering drawings typically used in the manufacturing industry.

-- Understanding of basic machining operations including turning, milling, drilling, grinding, and sawing, and knowing the various types of machines to accomplish these processes.
+- An understanding of machining operations including turning, milling, drilling, grinding, and sawing and the various machines used to accomplish these processes.

-- Basic CNC machine operation including tool offsets, work offsets, and G-code programming fundamentals.
+- CNC machine operation including tool offsets, work offsets, and G-code programming fundamentals.

-- A basic working knowledge of materials, including cutting tools and work piece materials and their interaction.
+- A working knowledge of materials, including cutting tools and work piece materials, and their interaction.